vijay-narale/DYP/README.md

 # 🚀 PlaceIQ - AI Career Co-Pilot

-PlaceIQ is an advanced AI-driven platform designed to bridge the gap between candidate skillsets and industry requirements.
-Developed for the **DYP Pimpri Hackathon**, it leverages Large Language Models (LLMs) to provide actionable insights for career growth and recruitment.
+PlaceIQ is an advanced AI-driven platform designed to bridge the gap between candidate skillsets and industry requirements.It leverages Large Language Models (LLMs) to provide actionable insights for career growth and recruitment.

 ---